ivan-m/testbench/README.md

     - No CSV output for saving results.
 This should be easier to add in if required but currently isn't available.

-* The `testBench` function for running the tests and benchmarks is currently very stupid.
-For example, there is no way to specify that you do not wish to run the tests from the command-line, and there is no option of only running selected benchmarks, how many times each should be run, etc.

 Fortuitously Anticipated Queries
 --------------------------------